Something different today. Our job was to erect demarcation posts to mark an ancient monument and protect rare thistle plants on Salisbury Plain.

 20×30 m with drainage to a soakaway and extra post and rail fence

 A very large hedge reduction a few weeks ago to a mature beech hedge; Justin there for scale!
 The hedge had just got too big to manage by the owner in Keevil.
 The top will regrow next summer.

-Our video clip here shows mixing in fibres for our Chippenham equestrian project.
+Our video clip here shows mixing in fibres for our Lavington equestrian project.
 The riding surface is sand with recycled fibres mixed in to give a high-quality riding surface in all-weather conditions.
-They are then spread on top and then mixed into to the sand.
+They are then spread on top and then mixed into the sand.

 This is why you have a duty of care to have trees surveyed on a regular basis…

 The recent winds caused the tree to lose limbs and damage their neighbours’ vehicles in a car park in Bristol.

 All cleared up and now back to Bristol to tidy the remains of the tree next week